High Triglycerides: Root Causes and Natural Support Strategies

 What Are Triglycerides

 Triglycerides are a form of fat or lipid found in your blood.
-Any excess calories that are not used from your food are converted into triglycerides.
+Any excess calories that are not used in your food consumption are converted into triglycerides.
 Since they are not needed immediately, triglycerides are stored inside your fat cells.

 If your body needs energy between meals, certain hormones release these stored triglycerides.
 This is a very normal and necessary process.
 However, it can turn into a problem if you eat much more calories than your body can burn, and you develop high triglycerides.